huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 ![hunt-lab-workbench.png](./images/hunt-lab-workbench.png)

 ## Immediate troubleshooting

-::: details I don't remember my password
+### I don't remember my password

+::: details Read more
 Don't worry.
 [Contact us](/contact) on email for a password reset.
 :::

-::: details Firefox - Did Not Connect
+### Firefox - Did Not Connect

+::: details Read more

 Firefox may require manually importing HUNT Cloud Certificate Authority to consider it trusted.
 If you see Error code: `SEC_ERROR_UNKNOWN_ISSUER` when accessing workbench follow these steps: